newstack-cloud/bluelink/apps/deploy-engine/docs/CONTRIBUTING.md

-# Contributing to the celerity deploy engine
+# Contributing to the bluelink deploy engine

 ## Getting set up